the-teachingRSE-project/competencies/competencies.md

 In this changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
-With regard to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., COBOL or Fortran).
+With regard to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., \gls{COBOL} or \gls{Fortran}).

-#### High performance computing (HPC) - RSE
+#### HPC-RSE

-RSEs with a focus on High Performance Computing (HPC) have specialist knowledge about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
+RSEs with a focus on \ac{HPC} have specialist knowledge about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
 They may have knowledge of (automatic) code optimisation tools and methods and will understand how to write code that is optimised for different types of computing platforms, leveraging various efficiency related features of the target hardware.
-They are familiar with HPC-specific package managers and can build dependencies from sources.
-They also understand the process of interacting with job scheduling systems that are often used on HPC clusters to manage the queuing and running of computational tasks.
-HPC-focused RSEs may be involved with managing HPC infrastructure at the hardware or software level (or both) and understand how to calculate the environmental impact of large-scale computations.
-Their knowledge of how to run HPC jobs and write successful HPC access proposals can be vitally important to researchers wanting to make use of HPC infrastructure.
+They are familiar with \acrshort{HPC}-specific package managers and can build dependencies from sources.
+They also understand the process of interacting with job scheduling systems that are often used on \ac{HPC} clusters to manage the queuing and running of computational tasks. \acrshort{HPC}-focused RSEs may be involved with managing \ac{HPC} infrastructure at the hardware or software level (or both) and understand how to calculate the environmental impact of large-scale computations.
+Their knowledge of how to run \ac{HPC} jobs and write successful \ac{HPC}
+access proposals can be vitally important to researchers wanting to make use of
+\ac{HPC} infrastructure.

 <!--
-They may also be familiar with High-Throughput Computing (HTC) and manage a network of heterogeneous compute resources, typically desktop workstations equipped with multicore processors and possibly GPU accelerators.
+They may also be familiar with \ac{HTC} and manage a network of heterogeneous compute resources, typically desktop workstations equipped with multicore processors and possibly GPU accelerators.
 They can apply their node-level performance engineering skills to maximise